 WerkRaum Wiesbaden - May 2026

-WerkRaum Wiesbaden opens on May 2: A vacant department store becomes a space of opportunity and is dedicated to the theme of community in May.
+WerkRaum Wiesbaden opened at the beginning of May: A vacant department store becomes a space of opportunity and is dedicated to the theme of community in May.

 As part of World Design Capital Frankfurt RheinMain 2026, the WerkRaum will serve as an open forum for WDC projects, dialogue sessions, and events from May 2 to October 31, 2026.
 The sam – Stadtmuseum am Markt is also participating with individual events and the "glass museum."